pearcej/cppds/_sources/BasicDS/InfixPrefixandPostfixExpressions.rst

 --------------

-A few more examples of execution in the Python shell are shown below.
+A few more results of execution are shown below.

 ::